 To meet your calcium needs and keep bones healthy, aim for 3 servings of dairy per day.
-Women who are pregnant or breast feeding also need 3 servings daily, whereas children aged 9-18 need 5 servings a day.
+Women who are pregnant or breast feeding also need 3 servings daily, whereas children aged 9-12 and teenagers aged 13-18 need 5 servings a day.

 Choose low fat milk.
 Low fat milk has the vitamins and minerals we need for bone health, but does not have the saturated fat which can raise cholesterol.
-Low fat milk is suitable for children over the age of 2, and skimmed milk is suitable for children over the age of 5.
+Low fat milk is suitable for thriving children over the age of 2, and skimmed milk is suitable for children over the age of 5.